symfony/symfony-docs/messenger.rst

 Consuming Messages (Running the Worker)
 ---------------------------------------

-Once your messages have been routed, in most cases, you'll need to "consume" them.
+Once your messages have been routed, in most cases, you will need to "consume" them.
 You can do this with the ``messenger:consume`` command:

 .. code-block:: terminal